kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Of course, this simple and primitive automatic procedure is possible only because I work alone.
 I have no experience with teamwork since the 90s, when revision control didn't exist yet.
 This condition may change, though, and if so I hope to profit from the experience of my collaborators.

+To get some more information I may add comments manually like so:

+    git commit --amend

+This will call `vi` which was very alien to me until I found a few simple rules:

+- press `i` switch to insert mode
+- when done, press `:` to switch to command mode
+- type `x`, then press `Enter` to write content to disk

 Digression: Automatic boot2docker setup <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------